 The Information and Manufacturing industries experienced no change in again the month of September.

 The Leisure & Hospitality, Mining, Logging, and Construction and the Professional & Business Services industries all experienced losses, losing 100 jobs each in the month of September.

 Total Farm experienced a gain of 100 jobs.

 In September, San Luis Obispo County employers experienced a gain of 1,500 jobs overall.

 Year-over Job Changes

-Between September 2018 and September 2019, six industries experienced year-over gains.
+Between September 2019 and September 2020, all industries except the Financial Activities industry experienced year-over losses.

-Total Farm had a year over gain of 100 jobs.
+Total Farm experienced a year-over gain of 100 jobs.

-Overall, employers in San Luis Obispo County have added 1,800 jobs in the past year.
+Overall, employers in San Luis Obispo County have lost 13,600 jobs in the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.